Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] simplest case: 1x1 board, only player X. Player X moves, the game ends.

+* only a command in form "A1" is valid

 * I/O with stdin and stdout

 * board 3x3